 One example is our sponsorship portfolio.
 We reviewed the portfolio and set a strategy for what we wanted to achieve.
 The strategy involved doing fewer things better, and serving more and different types of audiences.

 We also critically analysed where we wanted to focus our efforts.
-When you sponsor an organisation — such as an AFL team like the Sydney Swans or a netball team like the Sydney Swifts — you need to think about the right ways to support the grass roots level of these clubs, where a great deal of impact is made.
+When you sponsor a sporting organisation you need to think about the right ways to support the grass roots level of these clubs, where a great deal of impact is made.

 Another example and one area that’s now really performing well is our Elders business — which is rooted in regional and rural communities.
 Our new marketing campaign generated a 40% uplift in leads and we’ve also had an increase in applications to become Elders agents.